America's Next Top Model season 17

-The seventeenth cycle of America's Next Top Model (subtitled as America's Next Top Model: All Stars and stylized as America's Next Top Model ALL ★ STARS) premiered on September 14, 2011 on The CW.
+The seventeenth cycle of America's Next Top Model (subtitled as America's Next Top Model: All Stars) premiered on September 14, 2011, on The CW.
 It featured fourteen returning models from previous cycles.

 The judging panel, unchanged since Cycle 14, once again consisted of Tyra Banks, Nigel Barker and André Leon Talley.
 The first judging was conducted in front of a live audience.
-The international destination for this cycle was the Greek island of Crete.
-The show’s first visit to Southeast Europe.
+The international destination for this cycle was the Greek island of Crete, the show's first visit to Southeast Europe.

 The promotional song for this cycle was "You Make Me Feel..." by Cobra Starship featuring Sabi.
 This was the final cycle filmed and broadcast in standard definition and the final cycle for Andre Leon Talley as a judge.

-The winner of the competition was 30-year-old Lisa D'Amato from Los Angeles, California, who originally placed sixth on Cycle 5 making her the oldest winner at the age of 30.
-Allison Harvard, who originally placed second on cycle 12 losing to Teyona Anderson, placed as the runner-up for the second time.
-Angelea Preston, who placed an equal third / fourth place with Alexandra Underwood on Cycle 14, and was disqualified from the competition in the final episode of the All Stars Cycle, said that she had originally won the competition but was stripped of her title after producers learned that she had once worked as an escort.